cased/sandboxes/README.md

 Built by [Cased](https://cased.com)

-Special thanks to the teams at E2B, Modal, Daytona, and Cloudflare for their excellent sandbox platforms.
+Thanks to the teams at E2B, Modal, Daytona, and Cloudflare for their excellent sandbox platforms.